hubmannj/NWTK-Cheatsheet/IP-Addresses.md

 | /25         | `255.255.255.128` | 126          | Larger VLANs                                    |
 | /24         | `255.255.255.0`   | 254          | Standard LANs                                   |
 | /16         | `255.255.0.0`     | 65,534       | Very large networks (Warning: often not ideal!) |

+## Best Practise

+### Structure

+Plan your networks with a suitable subnet.
+If  there are 100 hosts in the network, use a /25 subnetmask.
+Always plan some addresses for infrastructure.
+Use .1 -.10 for gateways, printers or servers to make it easier to understand.

+### DHCP
+For big networks, use always a DHCP-Server.
+DHCP reduce the risk of address-conflicts.
+DHCP offers a default gateway, DNS-Server and a pool range for clients.
+Every client address will be part of the configured range.